Pasquale-Guglielmi/udacity-feed-reader/README.md

 # Udacity Feed Reader Project
 --------------------
 ### How to run the app
-To run the app just clone this repository and load the index.html file in your browser.
+To run the app just click on this [link](https://pasquale-guglielmi.github.io/udacity-feed-reader/) clone this repository and load the index.html file in your browser.
 At the bottom of the page you'll find all the tests that can be run by Jasmine ( a JavaScript testing framework).
 Tests are grouped into suites, each of which refers to a specific behavior that the app must satisfy.
 To launch a specific test you can just click on it.
 There is also a link to run all tests together.
 If a test will fail then Jasmine will notify it to you.

 ### Project Overview